deivshon/plstatus/README.md

 ## Configuration
 The program is configured through a JSON file, which by default is searched at `$HOME/.config/plstatus/config.json`

-The JSON file structure includes
+The JSON configuration file structure includes

 | Key           | Description                                       |Optional|Default|
 |---------------|---------------------------------------------------|--------|-------|